 The Inca Trail is 43 kilometers of road between forests and dense fogs, ancient stone steps and majestic views.
-You get the reward at the end: the famous Sun Gate and its breathtaking views of the ruins of Machu Picchu.
-To make this journey is a unique you will never forget we give you some tips for your journey to the Inca Trail.
+You get the reward at the end: Tips for your journey to the Inca Trail.

 - It is important to choose the best time.
 There are groups throughout the year (except in February, when it rains cats and dogs and the Inca Trail is closed for maintenance), but the best (cold and dry) months are June, July and August.